sergant210/modHelpers/core/components/modhelpers/docs/en/load_model.md

 * longText($name) - adds alongText column to the model.
 * id($name, $length=10) - adds an unsigned integer column to the model.
 * int($name, $length=10, $unsigned=false) - adds an integer column to the model.
 The third argument can be pass instead of the second one.
 Magic.
-* tinyInt($name, $length=3, $unsigned=false) - adds an timyint column to the model.
+* tinyInt($name, $length=3, $unsigned=false) - adds a timyint column to the model.
 The third argument can be pass instead of the second one.
 Magic.
-* smallInt($name, $length=5, $unsigned=false) - adds an smallint column to the model.
+* smallInt($name, $length=5, $unsigned=false) - adds a smallint column to the model.
 The third argument can be pass instead of the second one.
 Magic.
-* mediumInt($name, $length=8, $unsigned=false) - adds an mediumint column to the model.
+* mediumInt($name, $length=8, $unsigned=false) - adds a mediumint column to the model.
 The third argument can be pass instead of the second one.
 Magic.
-* bigInt($name, $length=20, $unsigned=false) - adds an bigint column to the model.
+* bigInt($name, $length=20, $unsigned=false) - adds a bigint column to the model.
 The third argument can be pass instead of the second one.
 Magic.
-* float($name, $precision='12,2', $unsigned=false) - adds an float column to the model.
+* float($name, $precision='12,2', $unsigned=false) - adds a float column to the model.
 The third argument can be pass instead of the second one.
 Magic.
-* decimal($name, $precision='12,2', $unsigned=false) - adds an float column to the model.
+* decimal($name, $precision='12,2', $unsigned=false) - adds a float column to the model.
 The third argument can be pass instead of the second one.
 Magic.
-* double($name, $precision='20,2', $unsigned=false) - adds an float column to the model.
+* double($name, $precision='20,2', $unsigned=false) - adds a float column to the model.
 The third argument can be pass instead of the second one.
 Magic.
-* bool($name) - adds a new boolean column to the model.
+* bool($name) - adds a boolean column to the model.
-* arr/asArray($name) - adds a new array column to the model.
+* arr/asArray($name) - adds an array column to the model.
-* json($name) - adds a new json column to the model.
+* json($name) - adds an json column to the model.
-* date($name) - adds a new date column to the model.
+* date($name) - adds a date column to the model.
-* datetime($name) - adds a new datetime column to the model.
+* datetime($name) - adds a datetime column to the model.
-* timestamp($name) - adds a new datetime column to the model.
+* timestamp($name) - adds a datetime column to the model.
-* time($name) - adds a new time column to the model.
+* time($name) - adds a time column to the model.
 * aggregate($alias, $attributes) - adds an aggregate relationship. $attributes is an array with keys 'class', 'local', 'foreign', 'cardinality' and 'owner'.
 * composite($alias, $attributes) - adds an composite relationship. $attributes is an array with keys 'class', 'local', 'foreign', 'cardinality' and 'owner'.
 All these methods return a model's column object.